LAUTI

 How can I support LAUTI development?

 Cool that you want to support us.
-Any kind of contribution is welcome, whether feedback, designs for themes or coding.
+Any kind of contribution is welcome, whether feedback, designs for themes, coding or translations for the UI.
 Have a look at the issues in our repository on Codeberg to see if there is something for you or contact us

 I would like to use LAUTI in my community.
 Where do I start?

-There are various options, either you run the software yourself or we support you.
+There are various options, either you run the software yourself, you seek support from a local IT collectiv or IT coop or we support you.
 If you want to run the software yourself, there is a tutorial on how to install and deploy LAUTI locally.
 If you would like us to support you in operating LAUTI, please contact us.

 Is it possible to display LAUTI events on my website?